-When You Should Travel - You must enter the United States before the expiration date on your visa, which is either three or six months from the date of your medical exam.
+When You Should Travel - You must enter the United States before the expiration date on your visa which is usually six months from the date of the medical examination.
+Your visa cannot be extended and all fees are nonrefundable.
 The principal applicant must enter before or at the same time as other family members with visas.
-Unless they are eligible for benefits under the Child Status Protection Act, children who are issued a visa before turning 21 years of age must enter the United States before their 21st birthday to avoid losing their immigrant status.
+Children who turn 21 years old after visa issuance must enter the United States before they turn 21 years old; otherwise they will lose their immigrant status.